 - Create an email address that belongs to your new domain and write it down four times.
 It will indicate if the domain is too difficult to spell, or if it is too long.
 If you have ever been in the doctor’s office, filling out the paperwork, and you have realized that your Gmail address is like 20 characters long.
 So, write it four times, not just to see if it is too long.

 - Tell/say verbally your domain name to ten people, then watch them type it.
 That will prove to you if it is easy to type, easy to remember, easy to spell.

 💡 Short on ideas of how to start an online business?
 Check these 16 home-based business ideas to start in 2021.

 Part 5: Registering Your Domain Name

-If your domain name passes all of these tests, it is time to register your domain.
+If your domain name passes all of these tests, then you don’t need domain name suggestions for eCommerce.
+It is time to register your domain.
 Let’s get started.

 You can take a look at other extensions like dot-org or dot-agency.
 That way, you can join companies like Facebook, Adobe, Amazon, and Airbnb who are all using dot-design in some ways.